pyccel/psydac/README.md

 **PSYDAC** is a Python 3 Library for isogeometric analysis.

+## Citing

+If PSYDAC has been significant in your research, and you would like to acknowledge the project in your academic publication, we would ask that you cite the following paper:

+Güçlü, Y., S. Hadjout, and A. Ratnani.
+“PSYDAC: A High-Performance IGA Library in Python.”
+In 8th European Congress on Computational Methods in Applied Sciences and Engineering.
+CIMNE, 2022. https://doi.org/10.23967/eccomas.2022.227.

+The associated bibtex can be found [here](./psydac.bib).

 ## Installation

 PSYDAC requires a certain number of components to be installed on the machine: